Multiplicative Effect Modeling: The General Case: Discussion

 \section{Discussion}

 We have proposed two novel methods to model multiplicative treatment effects with a binary outcome.
-Our approach so far has been parametric, supposing that the odds product models are correctly specified.
-Our methods can also be used in combination with g-estimation to construct a doubly-robust estimator.
+Our methods can be used either in a likelihood approach or in combination with g-estimation to construct a doubly-robust estimator.
 Such an estimator requires correct modeling of either the odds products or the propensity score, which is the conditional probability of treatment given covariates.
 More details are given in the Supplementary Material.